umbraco/UmbracoDocs/Reference/V9-Config/InstallDefaultDataSettings/index.md

 Each `InstallData` setting can be one of the following values:

-- `All` - all default data for the type will be installed (this is the default behavior if the configration is omitted).
+- `All` - all default data for the type will be installed (this is the default behavior if the configuration is omitted).
 - `Values` - only the default data specified will be installed.
 For languages, the values are the ISO codes for the language.
 For all other types, the Guid for the type should be listed.
 - `ExceptValues` - all default data except those specified will be installed.
 - `None` - no default data of the type will be installed.

-The Guid values representing the default data, media and member types installed are as follows.
+The Guid values representing the default data, media, and member types installed are as follows.

 Data types: